Highlights from last week:

 Australian consumer price inflation data (Wednesday, 2.30am)

-Japanese consumer price inflation data (Friday, 12.30am) and unemployment data (Friday, 00.30am) and retail trade data (Friday, 00.50am)
+Japanese consumer price inflation data (Friday, 00.30am), unemployment data (Friday, 00.30am) and retail trade data (Friday, 00.50am)

 Canadian GDP data (Friday, 1.30pm)